John Delaney (football administrator): 2012–2017

-2019
+Bridging loan (2019)

+On 16 March 2019, the Sunday Times revealed that Delaney had provided the FAI with an undisclosed personal loan of 100,000 euros in April 2017 to prevent the association from exceeding its 1.5m euros bank overdraft.
+On 19 March, Sport Ireland – the agency that provides state funding to the FAI – confirmed it had sought "urgent clarification" from the board of the FAI on the John Delaney loan, confirming that the agency had not been notified in 2017 about a deterioration in the FAI's finances, as per the terms and conditions of its grant approvals.

-In late March 2019 the FAI announced that Delaney had resigned as CEO, and would take up a specially-created new position of Executive Vice-president, reporting directly to the Board rather than the CEO, and with responsibility, among other things, for international affairs.
+On 23 March 2019 the FAI announced that Delaney had resigned as CEO, and would take up a newly created position of executive vice-president.
+This role would see Delaney reporting directly to the board of the FAI, rather than the CEO, and retain responsibility for international affairs, including all UEFA and FIFA matters and a proposed 'home nations' bid for the 2030 World Cup.

-On 10 April 2019, Delaney was part of an FAI delegation appearing before the Oireachtas Committee on Sport, but after reading a prepared statement, declined to take questions or speak further.
+On 9 April 2019, Sport Ireland suspended and withheld future funding to the FAI due to the breach of the grant approval terms & conditions.
+On 10 April 2019, Delaney was part of an FAI delegation appearing before the Oireachtas Committee on Sport but, after reading a prepared statement, declined to take questions or speak any further.
+Ireland's state corporate watchdog, the Corporate Enforcement Authority (CEA), began legal proceedings against the FAI in May after the association acknowledged it had broken state funding rules.
+Auditors also said the association's accounts were not being properly kept, contravening two sections of Irish company law.

-Delaney remained on full pay in his new role until 28 September, when the FAI announced that he had resigned from the role of Executive Vice-president and all FAI roles, with immediate effect.
+Delaney remained on gardening leave and held his new role until 28 September 2019 when the FAI announced that, following negotiations, he had resigned from the role of executive vice-president with immediate effect.
 Delaney resigned his UEFA executive committee membership in January 2020.

 Other roles

 Delaney became a member of the executive committee of the Olympic Council of Ireland in 2005.
 He was re-elected unopposed as Second Vice-president of the OCI in 2008.
 He resigned from the executive committee and from his position as the Second Vice-president of the OCI on 25 October 2016.
 Prior to this, he had been seen as heir apparent to OCI president Pat Hickey.

-Delaney is also a member of the board of directors of the Aviva Stadium.
+As the FAI's chief executive, Delaney also served as a member of the Aviva Stadium's board of directors.

 He was elected to the executive committee of UEFA at the Helsinki Congress on 5 April 2017.

 National team managers

-Delaney has overseen the appointments of Steve Staunton, Giovanni Trapattoni, Martin O'Neill and Mick McCarthy to manage the Republic of Ireland national football team.
+Delaney oversaw the appointments of Steve Staunton, Giovanni Trapattoni, Martin O'Neill and Mick McCarthy to manage the Republic of Ireland national football team.

+Legacy and commemoration

+In August 2013, Clones Town FC renamed their grounds Clones Town F.C.
+John Delaney Park after John Delaney.

+In 2026, Clones Town FC decided to rename their grounds Clones Town FC Grounds.